T3X3K/moodleScraper/README.md

 ### Safari and mozzila-driver
-I guess not everybody uses chrome, and thus some people would prefer if there was the option to have another driver instead of the chromedriver
+I guess not everybody uses chrome, and thus some people would prefer if there was the option to have another driver instead of the chromedriver.

 ## FAQ